aboutcode-org/scancode-toolkit/docs/source/getting-started/install.rst

     tar -xvf scancode-toolkit-3.1.1.tar.bz2

-Or Right Click and select "Extract Here".
+Or, Right Click and select "Extract Here".

 Check whether the :ref:`install_prerequisites` are installed.
 Open a terminal in the extracted directory and run::